phosid/Linux-Configuration-Project/README.md

 12. Back on your local machine, read the contents of the .pub file (public key) by running the `cat` command.
 Copy the public key.
 13. run `sudo nano .ssh/authorized_keys` and paste the contents of the public key into the file.
 Save the file.
 14. Set permissions by running `chmod 700 .ssh` and `chmod 644 .ssh/authorized_keys`.
 15. Back on your local machine, run `ssh grader@[YOUR_SERVERS_IP_ADDRESS] -p 22 -i ~.ssh/keyforgrader`.
 You must enter the public IP address after the @ sign for your server.
+This will log you into your server from your local machine's terminal.
+If you set a password when you created the ssh key pair, it will prompt you to enter the password.
 16.